leoneckert/masks-and-hats/README.md

 That way, masks don’t have to resemble faces or be of any specific size (for bigger masks, just add margin to the reference image, and draw whatever you feel like onto the mask png).

+## Installing dependencies (OSX)

+The main dependencies are dlib, OpenCV and Stasm (Stasm is only used for the `create_mask.py` script, if all you want to do is draw funny masks, go ahead without it).
+I’ll very briefly run you through the routine I normally go through with people to end up in a virtualenv with both dlib and OpenCV on a Mac: